Big Sky, Montana: A 2026 Guide to the American Alps - Best places to travel in 2026

 The Big Sky Layout

-Big Sky is essentially split into two main hubs:
+Big Sky is basically divided up into two main hubs.

 Winter: Beyond the Ski Slopes

-While Big Sky is famous for its 5,800+ acres of skiable terrain, 2026 has introduced new ways to see the snow.
+Although Big Sky is renowned for its 5,800+ acres of skiable terrain, 2026 saw the introduction of new methods for looking at snow.

-Dog Sledding: Connect with a local outfitter like Spirit of the North for a husky-led dash through the backcountry a true "bucket list" Montana moment.
+Connect with a local outfitter like Spirit of the North to take a dog sledding trip through the backcountry, truly a “bucket list” Montana moment.

 Summer: The "Great Outside"

-Ousel Falls Trail: A must-do for any fitness level.
-It’s a well-maintained path that leads to a thundering waterfall.
+Everyone is capable of hiking Ousel Falls Trail.
+This well-maintained path leads to a thundering waterfall.

 Dining: Where to Eat